ackama/django-template/template/docs/reference/entrypoint.md

 If no operation is supplied the docker image will attempt to peform  migrations then starts the service.

-If a operation is supply then it is treated as describved below:
+If a operation is supplied then it is treated as described below:

 ## migrate